 - Improving connectivity to High Speed Rail for Wolverhampton when HS2 is built.

 On 24 June 2016, the Secretary of State announced his decision to make the Wolverhampton City Centre Extension Order (the notice & decision letter).
 More details can be found here.
 This means the Midland Metro Alliance now has the powers necessary for the construction, operation and maintenance of the extension.

 Preparatory works to divert utilities commenced in autumn 2017 and the first phase of constructing this route was completed ahead of schedule in 2017.
-The next phase of construction along Pipers Row will begin in March 2018 and is anticipated to last until summer 2018.
+Enabling construction along Pipers Row will begin in March 2018, with full construction to commence after the Easter Bank Holidays.
+This phase of works is anticipated to last until summer 2018.

 For frequently asked questions on the extension and the phase two construction programme, please click here.

 The works are part of the Wolverhampton Interchange and the Midland Metro Alliance is working closely with the City of Wolverhampton Council and other partners in the Wolverhampton Interchange with the aim that the tram will open for passenger service following the completion of Wolverhampton’s new Railway Station in 2020.

 Traffic and pedestrian diversion maps are available below.